PalmPalm7/CS162-Group13-Clone/doc/project2.md

 ## Task 1: Argument Passing
 ### 1.Data structures and functions
-Add the two macros to restrict the maximum number of comand-line arguments could be passed into a program and  the maximum length of an argument.
+Two macros will be added to restrict the maximum number of comand-line arguments could be passed into a program and the maximum length of an argument.

 ```
 #define MAX_ARGUMENT 40 //max number of argumets
 #define ARGUMENT_MAX_LENGH 50//max length of an argument
 ```
-add the local variable `argument[MAX_ARGUMENT][ARGUMENT_MAX_LENGH]` to store parsed argument and file name
+A local variable `argument[MAX_ARGUMENT][ARGUMENT_MAX_LENGH]` will store the parsed argument and the file name.

 ### 2.Algorithms
-Parsing the argumet does not rely on I/O redirection or background processes.
+Parsing the argument does not rely on I/O redirection or background processes.
 The argument is split into `*file_name` in the function `load` (in process.c) along single or continuous spaces.
 It will push the arguments on the stack when the function `setup_stack` returns and move the stack pointer to the top of the stack just above the fake return address.
 It will be implemented by calling the function ` push_argument` right after calling `setup_stack`.

 ```
   /* Set up stack. */